jkgarber/InContext/README.md

 ## Tutorial

+*Example Use Case: Movie Recommendation Based on Favorite Movies.*

 Follow the steps below to learn the basics and experience an example use case for the very first time!

 ### 1. Create a new context containing both systems.